sttp/Specification/CONTRIBUTING.md

 You can continue to commit changes to your local repository as needed, but keep in mind the more your local repository _differs_ from the one hosted on GitHub, the more likely there are to be conflicts that may need to be resolved - this is because other people can be making changes too.
 At some point you will need to [`push`](https://git-scm.com/docs/git-push) your changes back to GitHub.

 If someone else has already pushed changes to GitHub when you decide to push your updates, it may be necessary to [`merge`](https://git-scm.com/docs/git-merge) your changes into the updated GitHub repository.
-Most of the time, this can be avoided it you [`pull`](https://git-scm.com/docs/git-pull) any new remote updates before you push your changes.
+Most of the time, this can be avoided if you [`pull`](https://git-scm.com/docs/git-pull) any new remote updates before you push your changes.

 Most of the GitHub tools that are available, such as the standalone GitHub Desktop or the ones that are integrated within source code editing tools (see [Free Editing Tools](#free-editing-tools)), will help you negotiate these more complex merging tasks - usually by making a [`sync`](https://help.github.com/desktop/guides/contributing/syncing-your-branch/) button available.
 These tools typically also have user interfaces to help with any conflict resolution, i.e., when two users have made changes to the same file, the tool will allow proper merging and editing of conflicting edits allowing user resolution before committing the merge back to GitHub.